 About Bank of America Mortgage

-Bank of America offers mortgage loans nationwide and has lending specialists available online and at branch locations.
-If you’re searching for a mortgage loan, loan refinancing or a home equity loan, visit Bank of America’s website to apply.
+Bank of America (NMLS #399802) offers mortgage loans nationwide and has lending specialists available both online and at branch locations.
+If you’re searching for a mortgage loan, loan refinancing or a home equity line of credit, visit Bank of America’s website to apply.

 Overall Satisfaction Rating